Interview by Marko Syrjala

 Yeah, nothing new.
 It happened several times.
 But there was more too…

 You then did a couple of shows with Paul Shortino on vocals?

-You did two shows with him, right?
+You played only two shows with Shortino?

 And you also did some shows in Spain?

-No doubt about that but once again.
-If you listen to anything that I’ve recorded live there’s never been overdubs in my playing.
-None, zero (laughs).
+No doubt about that, but once again.
+If you listen to anything that I’ve recorded live, there’s never been overdubs in my playing: none, zero (laughs).